 Real People Do Really Bad Things

 The internet is a very interesting laboratory within which to observe the human animal.
 This is particularly true when bad things happen in our world.
-This is particularly true when it comes to really, really bad things—cataclysmic things that shake us to the core.
+And it is especially true when it comes to really, really bad things—cataclysmic things that shake us to the core.
 Like a series of coordinated attacks in the city of Paris on a pleasant fall evening or a murderous rampage at a California Christmas party.
 When these bad things happen, a familiar move is often made, particularly online.
 People flood on to social media and make statements like: Real ____ would never do that!

 Real Muslims would never resort to terrorism.